 - And more

-Essentially, if you work with food and you have employees, you will need insurance.
+If you work with food and have employees, you will need insurance.
 The size of your restaurant does not impact your need to have insurance, but it may impact how much your insurance coverage costs each month.

 Why Is Insurance Important?

 You can think of insurance as a safety net for your business.
 More than other small businesses, running a restaurant is a gamble and a huge financial investment.
 When you open a food establishment, you are counting on your recipes being popular enough to offset your operation costs (particularly the cost of your food inventory) each day.